viaacode/borndigital-poller/README.md

 ## Synopsis

-The Borndigital Poller flow's purpose consists of checking the status of data in the Borndigital database, so that it can perform the right actions.
-You can use the diagram below as reference.
+Borndigital Poller responsability is deleting items on the ingest FTP-server.
+It checks the archive_status of all items in VIAA’s SIP’s table.
+Borndigital stores items in VIAA’s SIP’s table which Borndigital-Poller then queries to see which items it needs to check against MaM.

 ## Description

 The Borndigital Poller receives a token from the `borndigital_poller_token` queue and checks the `ingest_status` in the borndigital database.
 When the `pre-ingest_status` is OK, the PID is searched in Mediahaven.
 If the data does not yet exist and has been added to the database, the Pid ID will be checked in Mediahaven.
 If the PID is found, the archive status is checked.
 If the archive status has changed, a message will be sent to the `borndigital_poller_events` queue.
 The status of the essence is then checked; has it been archived on tape or disk, has it been deleted or has it failed?
 If it is successfully archived on tape or disk, the essence will be deleted and a message will be sent to the `borndigital_poller_token` queue so it can restart the flow.

 ## Diagram